 How can we work with our clients, customers and community to discover our next big opportunity?

 How do we integrate innovation across our teams?

 A chronology of relentless optimism:

 We're all a culmination of our life experiences, often the ones you won't find on LinkedIn.
 Here's a highlight of some of mine:

-- I successfully completed the Narragansett Half Ironman.
+I did a half iron man!
+It was 15 years ago… but STILL!
 (I even managed to outrun the slow-moving ambulance behind me.)

-- I dreamed up and pulled off a fair for more than 400 orphaned and abandoned children during my six months as a volunteer in Nicaragua.
-I rallied teachers, administrators and volunteers to participate and help me build a dunk tank, a plastic tarp slip-and-slide, and other games, all on a budget of $250 USD.
+When I was a volunteer in Nicaragua I dreamed up and pulled off a fair for more than 400 orphaned and abandoned children.
+I hitched-hiked to Managua (please don’t tell my mom) to get the materials to build a dunk tank, a plastic tarp slip-and-slide, and other fair games, all on a budget of $250 USD.

-- During my single years in Chicago I maintained an anonymous comedic dating blog.
+During my single years in Chicago (there were lots of them) I wrote a comedic dating blog.
 At its peak I averaged 15,000 unique visits per month, and 5 free dinners per week with men whose moms still do their laundry.

 I was lucky enough to join a Google expedition to Everest Basecamp.
 It was beautiful, and it was life-changing.
 And I still smell like yak dung.